mjavason/Unexpected-Location-or-Device-Alerts/README.md

 # Unexpected-Location-or-Device-Alerts
 Simple demonstration of unexpected location or device change during authentication.
 This boosts security by ensuring the users account isnt compromised; The user can temporarily disable their account if that is the case.
+If the user logs in with a different device or browser, they get an alert.
+If the user logs in a new distance of over 100km, they also get an alert.

 **Prerequisites**